pmaji/crypto-whale-watching-app/README.md

 Welcome!
 This is a Python-based Dash app meant to track whale activity in buy / sell walls on crypto-currency exchanges (presently just operational for GDAX, but more to come).
 This document aims to explain the purpose, functionality, and future of this project.
 Please do share this with your fellow coders / traders / crypto-aficionado, donate via the donation addresses included in the "Support Needed" section below, and contribute to the future of this project by calling out issues, requesting new features, and submitting pull requests to improve the app.

+If you want to use a hosted version of the app, **[check out this link here](http://whales.cracklord.com/)** which has been graciously hosted by a member of the Ethereum community while we raise money via donations to migrate to AWS.
+If for any reason the page does not load properly, feel free to let us know via an issue, but more than likely it is because we are updating to the newest version of the codebase or performing maintenance.

 ## What's the point of this app?